The Greatest Upper Body at Home HIIT Exercises for Women Over 60

 HIIT exercises can be done with or without equipment and you don’t need a fancy gym – it can be done in the comfort of your own home.

-It can be tweaked to fit any fitness level.
-Even a low-impact workout can be very effective.
+It can also be tweaked to fit any fitness level.
+Even a low-impact workout can have a huge impact.

 So, if you’re ready to sweat, challenge yourself, and have some fun, stay with me.